-- A minimum of two encounters with approved providers of apprenticeships and technical education that are mandatory for all students to attend; - Accessed the Collingwood Careers website and web-based resources; - An understanding of themselves (personal characteristics, abilities, interests, potential, weaknesses and limitations); - Used the research information about opportunities, and used the information to help them make choices about post-14 courses and learning programmes; - Received appropriate advice and guidance on post-14 choices; - An understanding of how to use Labour Market Information to inform future career pathways; - Attended at least one careers fair; - Accessed subject specific careers information within curriculum time; - Attend Personal Development days with a careers theme, research careers, exploring learning styles, skills, action planning and stereotypes; - Explored destinations, job markets and working environments.
+- A minimum of two encounters with approved providers of apprenticeships and technical education that are mandatory for all students to attend; - Accessed the Collingwood Careers website and web-based resources; - An understanding of themselves (personal characteristics, abilities, interests, potential, weaknesses and limitations): - Used the research information about opportunities, and used the information to help them make choices about post-14 courses and learning programmes; - Received appropriate advice and guidance on post-14 choices; - An understanding of how to use Labour Market Information to inform future careers, pathways and next steps; - Attended at least one careers fair: - Accessed subject specific careers information within curriculum time; - Attend Personal Development days with a careers theme, research careers, exploring learning styles, skills, action planning and stereotypes; - Explored destinations, job markets and working environments. - Participate in one week of activity based 'Experiences'. - By age 14, every student should have explored how subjects connect to different careers.